powertrons/chat/README.md

 # chat
-(WORK IN PROGRESS) One webchat for send and receive messages in real time!
+One webchat for send and receive messages in real time!